 The AE2022 parallel sessions will cover the full scope of European aquaculture and will comprise submitted oral and ePoster presentations.
 AE2022 will also feature an international trade exhibition, industry forum, student sessions and activities, satellite workshops and updates on EU research.

-Find below the accommodation blocked in Cork for Aquaculture Europe 2020.
-Please book your hotel room directly with the hotel of your choice.
-For your reservation please mention the special code.Hotel Information
+Find below the accommodation blocked in Rimini for Aquaculture Europe 2022.
+Please book your hotel room directly with the hotel of your choice.Hotel Information